Laser-enhanced quantum sensing boosts sensitivity and dynamic range

-Next, the two-media laser system is used to perform continuous wave optically detected magnetic resonance (ODMR) measurements.
-For this, the NV centers are continuously pumped with the green pump laser and the microwave frequency is scanned over the $m_S$=0$\rightarrow m_S$=$\pm 1$ transition of the ground state $^3A_2$ (see Fig.~\ref{fig:figure_1}B).
-Simultaneously, the transmitted laser power is measured with a powermeter or a power-calibrated photodiode.
-The relative signal difference between \mbox{resonant} and off-resonant signal is called ODMR contrast \cite{levine_paper}.
-A magnetic field is applied in the diamond crystal (100) direction with a permanent magnet.
-This separates the $m_S=0\rightarrow m_S=-1$ and the $m_S=0\rightarrow m_S=+1$ transitions and allows to measure magnetic fields at either resonance via changes in the signal strength, see Fig.~\ref{fig:figure_3}A.
+Next, we measure magnetic fields with the two-media laser system.
+For this we perform continuous wave optically detected magnetic resonance (ODMR), i.\,e., the NV centers are continuously pumped with the green pump laser and the microwave frequency is scanned over the $m_S$=0$\rightarrow m_S$=$\pm 1$ transition of the ground state $^3A_2$ (see Fig.~\ref{fig:figure_1}b).
+Simultaneously, the transmitted laser power is measured with a detector.
+Changes in the resonance frequency and the signal strength can directly be connected to changes in the external magnetic field \cite{levine_paper}.

-For the blue curve, the MECSEL pump power was chosen such that the MECSEL is turned off for a resonant microwave field due to too high cavity losses, i.\,e., the laser system is entirely turned off and \SI{100}{\percent} contrast is achieved.
-This demonstrates the theoretical idea of LTM, to turn off a laser system with a resonant microwave field \cite{jeske_ltm, dumeige_ltm}, experimentally.
-The red curve in Figure \ref{fig:figure_3}A shows an ODMR measurement with a slightly increased MECSEL pump power.
+We first apply a magnetic field in the diamond crystal (100) direction.
+This separates the $m_S=0\rightarrow m_S=-1$ and the $m_S=0\rightarrow m_S=+1$ transitions and allows to measure magnetic fields via the frequency difference, see Fig.~\ref{fig:figure_2}a.
+The relative signal difference between resonant and off-resonant signal is called ODMR contrast.
+For the blue curve, the MECSEL pump power was chosen such that the MECSEL is turned off for a resonant microwave field due to too high cavity losses, i.\,e., \SI{100}{\percent} contrast is achieved.
+The red curve in Figure \ref{fig:figure_2}a shows an ODMR measurement with a slightly increased MECSEL pump power.
 For this case, the MECSEL is not turned off when applying a resonant microwave field.
-Fitting the data with a sum of Lorentzians leads to an ODMR contrast of \SI{97}{\percent} for the deeper resonance and a stronger absolute signal baseline of \SI{16}{\milli\watt} is achieved.
-This configuration is better for measurements as there is no part of the curve without signal, i.\,e., measurements can be performed over the entire resonance and we can still take advantage of the improved contrast.
-By tuning the MECSEL pump power further, one can achieve operating conditions arbitrarily close to \SI{100}{\percent} contrast without turning off the laser system.
-We note here that the signal baseline is reduced compared to the power curves in Fig.~\ref{fig:figure_2}A due to the reduced threshold shift of addressing only one spin transition and due to spin-mixing induced by the permanent magnet \cite{hahl_paper, yves_paper}.
+Fitting the data with a sum of Lorentzians (solid line) leads to an ODMR contrast of \SI{97}{\percent} for the deeper resonance and a stronger absolute signal baseline of \SI{16}{\milli\watt} is achieved.
+We note here that the signal baseline is reduced compared to the power curves in Fig.~\ref{fig:figure_1}c due to the reduced threshold shift of addressing only one spin transition and due to spin-mixing induced by the permanent magnet \cite{hahl_paper, yves_paper}.